LineaLabs/lineapy/docs/source/development/start/setup.rst

     you will need to resolve merge conflict(s).
 Check this `tutorial <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line>`_
     to learn how.

+    If the issue persists, please get in touch with LineaPy's core development team on :ref:`Slack <community_support>`.

 Once you are content with your changes and ready to integrate them into the original ``lineapy`` project, you can open a pull request following instructions `here <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork>`_.